 But, it is not necessary to be talented or experienced in all four areas to work in Internet car sales.
-If management at your store or auto group has a good grasp of sales communications (including Internet) and has put together an effective First Response and Long Term Follow-Up Process in a CRM, then all you have to do is make the calls and send the emails as prompted, use the templates provided, and follow the Process.
-In this case an effective Written Communications and Prospect Management plan has already been created for you.
+If management at your store or auto group has a good grasp of Internet sales communications and has put together an effective 1st Response and Long Term Follow-Up Process in a CRM, then all you have to do is make the calls and send the emails as prompted, use the templates provided, and follow the Process.
+In this case an effective written communications and prospect management plan has already been created for you.

-That leaves only Telephone Communications and Salesmanship.
+That leaves only telephone skills and salesmanship.
 Talent and work experience in these two areas acquired in other industries will easily transfer over to car sales.

 However, the Prospect Management component requires that Internet salespeople be disciplined and able to perform repetitive tasks each day.
 For this reason classic ADHD-type showroom sales stars often make poor Internet salespeople.
 The ideal Internet salesperson is a combination left-brained/right-brained person, a disciplined strategist who at the same time is creative and has people skills.
 This ideal candidate is often hard to find, but if management creates a functional structural work environment all salespeople, whatever their personality type, will have a good chance at success.
 (More on this later).

-Regardless of how you set it up, your store’s Internet sales staff must be able to consistently and successfully do the following:
+Regardless of how you set it up, your store’s Internet sales staff must consistently and successfully do the following:

-1).
-Respond Quickly To Leads: a fast first quality response is imperative.
+Quickly To New Leads: a fast first quality response is

 2).
 Make Multiple Contacts/Contact Attempts: touch the prospects multiple times via multiple methods, particularly in the critical first few days following an eLead’s arrival.

-1).
-DEDICATED INTERNET SALESPEOPLE: Work the prospects from lead arrival to delivery.
+INTERNET SALESPEOPLE: Work the prospects from lead arrival to

 - Upside: Salesperson is empowered to provide any and all information the customer wants/needs in order to get to the sale.
 Customer develops a trust relationship with the salesperson that continues all the way to delivery.

-- Downside: Salesperson is often busy with test drives and deliveries when eLeads come in; fresh leads sit unanswered for long periods of time.
-Plus sales follow-up suffers.
+- Downside: Salesperson is often busy with test drives and deliveries when eLeads come in; fresh leads sit unanswered for long periods of time and sales follow-up suffers.

 - Upside: Personnel spend all day in front of their computers and phones; eLeads are guaranteed a fast response and multiple contacts.

-- Downsides: BDCs are usually distanced from the sales tower; BDC personnel must rely on floor salespeople or sales management to locate vehicles, price vehicles, and/or inspect and report back to the BDC on vehicles.
+- Downsides: BDC personnel often must rely on floor salespeople or sales management to locate vehicles, price vehicles, and/or inspect and report back to the BDC before prospects can get the information they requested.
 Miscommunication and/or slow follow-up replies to customers can result.
 Prospects are handed off to a salesperson once they show up at the store; potential for miscommunication or customer mistrust and discomfort.